From the highway to Broadway! Click through the photos of Connie's historic jaunt to Times Square.

 The plane’s fuselage returned to JFK Airport in the early hours of Monday, March 25.
-Connie will now undergo her final makeover into a cocktail lounge on the tarmac outside the TWA Hotel.
-Starting May 15, guests can order drinks and snacks inspired by the 1960s and check out the cockpit, which has authentic, flippable switches and controls.
+Connie then began her final makeover into a cocktail lounge on the tarmac outside the TWA Hotel.

 Fly, girl!
 On April 9, Connie N8083H is hoisted into the same spot at the TWA terminal where she parked in 1962, when JFK was named Idlewild Airport.

 The 1958 Lockheed Constellation airplane has a glamorous past.

 A meticulous renovation restores Connie to her glory days.